Why Fiber Is So Important for Gut Health, Hunger & Blood Sugar

 Soluble vs. Insoluble Fiber

 There are different types of fiber, but two common categories are soluble fiber and insoluble fiber.
+Most whole plant foods contain a mix, which is why variety matters.

 Soluble Fiber